 Just down the hill from the church is Eling Tide Mill.
 Although a mill was mentioned in the Domesday Book in Eling, there is no evidence that this current one is connected to it.
 The current tide mill had to be re-built about 240 years ago, in the 1770s, due to a storm.
 This would have been around the time that James was born.
 Eling Tide Mill is one of two such mills still operating in this country today.

-The next record that James appeared on was the 1841 census return:
+The next record that James and Ann(e) appeared on was the 1841 census return:

-You can see on this census return that James is 70 years old, and that he is living with his wife, Ann and that she is 60 years old.
+You can see on this census return that James was 70 years old, and that he was living with his wife, Ann and that she was 60 years old.
 This would mean that she was born in 1781.
 The 1841 census return was never very accurate when it came to recording ages, so we can use this date of birth as a rough guideline.
-If you look below Ann’s name on the census return, you can see that they have a Hannah Hinvest living with them, and that she is 20 years of age.
-On researching further, it would appear that Hannah is their daughter and that she was born in Eling in 1821.
-She had appeared on one of the baptism records under one of the many name variants, so this lead me to carry out further researches to see if there were any other siblings between Thomas who had passed away in 1814 and Hannah who had been born in 1821.
-I found another two siblings born before Hannah, and one born after.
-James and Anne had ten children in total, and the new children that I had found were Eliza (1815-1848), George (1817-1818), Hannah (1821-), and George (1824-1824).
+If you look below Ann’s name on the census return, you can see that they had their daughter, Hannah, living with them, and that she was 20 years of age.

 The next record that James appeared on was the 1851 census return, and you can see the transcription of this from FindMyPast below:

 By 1851, James was a widower and he was living at the New Forest Union Workhouse.
 His age on this record was showing as 84, which would give a year of birth of 1767, and this fits in within a few years of the baptism record that I found.